Programmer-Network/Programmer-Network-Kubernetes/drafts/MOUNT_AND_FORMAT_THE_DRIVE.md

   - When asked for the partition type, press `p` to create a **primary partition**.
   - When asked for the partition number, press `1` (to recreate it as **`sda1`**).
   - Choose the **default starting sector** by just pressing `Enter` (this will typically start at sector 2048 if you're using a GPT or MBR partition scheme).
-  - You will be asked for the last sector — press `Enter` to choose the default and use the rest of the available space from the starting sector, effectively recreating a partition that spans the entire disk.
+  - You will be asked for the last sector, press `Enter` to choose the default and use the rest of the available space from the starting sector, effectively recreating a partition that spans the entire disk.

 #### **5. Set the Partition's Filesystem (Optional)**